 In terms of the other wave-specific files on the individual level (i.e., indall, indsamp, and income) that have been fully harmonised, does it make sense to link all each of these respectively, and then merge with the indresp longitudinal file in long format for analysis?

-#7 Updated by Gundi Knies about 1 month ago
+#7 Updated by Gundi Knies 4 months ago

 Not sure why the code on the website only goes to wave 8; it is porbably a co-incidence and I would not expect the code examples to be updated each time a new wave of data is released.
 The general principles of data processing and management apply across all waves!

 As to merging all data files from all waves together in a long format data file, it is propbably more efficient (and less error prone!) to load only the variables that you are interested in, and to do all the cleaning and coding in the file, before merging all elements together for analysis.
 But there are many ways to achieve the same thing.

 #8 Updated by Alita Nandi 4 months ago